franciscop/umbrella/src/readme.md

 u('h2').addClass('vanilla', ['test'], 'one, more' ); // Or just whatever
 ```

 So it's convenient that you know these limitations and act accordingly.
-Try to use native methods where it makes sense, then Umbrella's methods where it's better suited or then crete your own methods when you need it.
+Try to use native methods where it makes sense, then Umbrella's methods where it's better suited or then create your own methods when you need it.

-### .length
+## .length

 You can check how many elements are matched with `.length`: